11 Top-Rated Things to Do in Mt. Shasta, CA

 11. Drive to Shasta State Historic Park

 This ghost town historical park is approximately 70 miles south of Mt.
 Shasta.
-It's directly west of Redding near Whiskeytown Recreation Area, and it’s the site of “Shasta City,” a once-bustling center of the region’s gold-mining boom in the mid-1800s.
-It’s free to walk around the sites and enjoy the history.
+Shasta State Historic Park is directly west of Redding near Whiskeytown Recreation Area, and it's the site of "Shasta City," a once-bustling center of the region's gold-mining boom in the mid-1800s.
+It's free to walk around the sites and enjoy the history.